michaelboyles/formula/docs/src/content/docs/getting-started/overview.md

 ---
 title: Overview
 description: A guide
+tableOfContents: false
 ---

 Formula is a library for managing forms in React.
 It supports complex form data structures, including nested objects and arrays.
-It's fully type safe and built to re-render only when necessary.
+It's fully type safe and built to only re-render when necessary.

 Here's a simple example: